rust-lang/rust/docs/dev/README.md

 IDE should use only types from `ra_hir`, and should not depend on the underling compiler types.
 `ra_hir` is a facade.

+## IDE API

+The main IDE crate (`ra_ide`) uses "Plain Old Data" for the API.
+Rather than talking in definitions and references, it talks in Strings and textual offsets.
+In general, API is centered around UI concerns -- the result of the call is what the user sees in the editor, and not what the compiler sees underneath.
+The results are 100% Rust specific though.

 # Logging

 Logging is done by both rust-analyzer and VS Code, so it might be tricky to